Liqing-Li/Personal-Website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Ph.D. candidate in Applied Economics" institution = "University of Illinois at Urbana-Champaign,IL, USA" year = "2013 to present"
+  course = "PhD in Applied Economics" institution = "University of Illinois at Urbana-Champaign,IL, USA" year = "Expected: May 2020"

 #[[education.courses]]
 #  course = "MEng in Artificial Intelligence"